 Registered user since Sat 26 Aug 2017

 Bashar Nuseibeh is Professor of Computing at The Open University (Director of Research 2001-2008) and a Professor of Software Engineering at Lero - The Irish Software Research Centre (Chief Scientist 2009-2012 & 2017-).
 Previously he was a Reader in Computing at Imperial College London and Head of its Software Engineering Laboratory.
-He was a Visiting Professor at Imperial College London (2005-2015), and is currently a Visiting Professor at University College London the National Institute of Informatics (NII), Tokyo, Japan.
+He was a Visiting Professor at Imperial College London (2005-2015), and is currently an Honorary Professor at University College London and a Visiting Professor at the National Institute of Informatics (NII), Tokyo, Japan.

 His current research interests lie at the intersection of requirements engineering, adaptive systems, and security and privacy.
-He served as Editor-in-Chief of IEEE Transactions on Software Engineering and of the Automated Software Engineering Journal, and currently serves as Editor-in-Chief of ACM Transactions on Autonomous & Adaptive Systems, and Software Engineering Editor of ACM Books.
+He served as Editor-in-Chief of IEEE Transactions on Software Engineering, of the Automated Software Engineering Journal, and of ACM Transactions on Autonomous & Adaptive Systems.
+He is Associate Editor if IEEE Security & Privacy and Software Engineering Editor of ACM Books.
 He chaired the Steering Committee of the International Conference on Software Engineering (ICSE) and IFIP Working Group 2.9 on Requirements Engineering.